+Business Ethics:

-Business Ethics: The main aim of this module is to enable students to acquire a critical understanding of the foundations of business ethics; to develop a sound understanding of both individual and social aspects of business ethics; to examine the historical context of ethical practices and applications; to develop an appreciation for new or alternative perspectives of ethics, particularly in relation to issues of globalisation
+The main aim of this module is to enable students to acquire a critical understanding of the foundations of business ethics; to develop a sound understanding of both individual and social aspects of business ethics; to examine the historical context of ethical practices and applications; to develop an appreciation for new or alternative perspectives of ethics, particularly in relation to issues of globalisation

+Company Accounting:

-Company Accounting: The aim of the module is to develop the student's knowledge and understanding of the historical, conceptual and regulatory framework of UK financial reporting.
+The aim of the module is to develop the student's knowledge and understanding of the historical, conceptual and regulatory framework of UK financial reporting.
 By the end of the module, the student will be able to explain and critically evaluate accounting for tangible and intangible assets and report financial performance.
 In addition, the module covers preparation of company accounts, in accordance with IAS/GAAP, the financial statements of groups of companies including subsidiary, associates and joint ventures.
 Students will develop their skills in the analysis of financial statements and demonstrate the capabilities necessary to analyse a company balance sheet based on GAAP.

-Human Resource Management: This module covers the fundamental functions of Human Resource Management (HRM).
+Human Resource Management:

+This module covers the fundamental functions of Human Resource Management (HRM).
 It introduces students to the nature of HRM exploring a range of frameworks and debates.
 Students are expected to learn about the Strategic approach to HRM-understanding how it aligns with the business environment.
 They will become more knowledgeable and skilled in designing HRM approaches.
-This is achieved through lectures, discussions and group work on the HR policies and practices in key areas such as Planning, Resourcing, Performance Management, Rewards, Training and Development, Employee Relations.
 The module informs students on the skills required for using Human Resource Information Systems both as an employee and an HR officer.

-Small Business Finance: The aim of this module is to enable students to enhance their skills in managing small businesses and medium level enterprises.
+Small Business Finance:

+The aim of this module is to enable students to enhance their skills in managing small businesses and medium level enterprises.
 It enables students to gain adequate expertise in the development of a small business plan, organizing and financing a new venture, measuring and evaluating the financial performance of the above businesses and enterprises.
 The course will enable students to identify the macro-economic environment, business risk, financial risk and the turnaround strategies for small and medium enterprises.
 Thus, it will also emphasize on financial analysis and decision-making from the perspective of institutions such as banks, venture capital firms, investment banks and individual investors providing capital to the above two enterprises.

+Business Law:

-Business Law: This module introduces students to the legal framework and business related areas of law.
+This module introduces students to the legal framework and business related areas of law.
 The module provides a general overview of the law in the business area.
 It will examine how the law operates to ensure coherence, fairness and efficiency in the conduct of business.
 Students will study the interaction between various principles of business law, current legal issues in the business world, case studies and learn how to apply legal rules to hypothetical problems

+Market Research:

-Market Research: This is a core module that aims to introduce the main marketing principles, theory and practice as it applies in consumer, industrial and service organisations.
+This is a core module that aims to introduce the main marketing principles, theory and practice as it applies in consumer, industrial and service organisations.
 The module's purpose is to explore the manner in which firms can gain competitive advantage by adopting a consumer orientation.

+Organisational Theory:

-Organisational Theory: The main objective of this module is to introduce the basic concepts, contributions, and limits of the main paradigms of Organizational Theories and help students to develop the capability of reflection and of understanding, designing, and managing organizations.
+The main objective of this module is to introduce the basic concepts, contributions, and limits of the main paradigms of Organizational Theories and help students to develop the capability of reflection and of understanding, designing, and managing organizations.
 The course emphasizes both the macro characteristics of organizations such as their structures, technology and environment, and internal processes such as political games and conflicts.